 Today, oral appliances are approved as an initial treatment for mild to moderate obstructive sleep apnea and as a severe sleep apnea treatment alternative to CPAP for those who cannot tolerate the devices and masks.
 For many people, using a dental appliance is a viable treatment alternative to CPAP because they’re easier to integrate into their lives without significant adjustments.
 If this idea sounds like a good fit for you, talk to your dentist specializing in sleep apnea to determine if you might be a candidate for an oral appliance.

+Untreated sleep apnea can lead to feeling tired, lethargic, and can even serious health problems like risk of heart disease, stroke, and diabetes.
 At Sloan Creek Dental, we believe you deserve restful sleep.
 If you are interested in learning more about the cost of treating sleep apnea treatment or how we treat sleep apnea, contact our office online or call us at 972-468-1440, or leave us a message.